Home PageGalleryWhat's New?Links

 jupiter image map

-Using Picture Publisher or PhotoPaint, I created the simple star-filled black space backgrounds for some of the artwork.
-Starting with a blank “canvas,” I filled it with pure black, added stars either by using a noise filter or by dabbing on individual white points, and then cloned madly to fill up the image with stars.
+Using Picture Publisher or PhotoPaint, I created simple star-filled space backgrounds by starting with a blank black "canvas."
+I added stars either by using a noise filter or by dabbing on individual white points, and then cloned madly to fill up the image with the stars I'd made.
 The big, bright stars blazed to life courtesy of the airbrush tool.

 To create an accurate Jupiter, I downloaded an image map (seen at left) that was assembled from many actual photographs of the planet taken by NASA’s Voyager and Galileo space probes.
 In trueSpace, I “wrapped” this image map around a squashed sphere and ended up with a great-looking Jupiter.